HandCash/handcash-connect-sdk-docs/docs/payments.md

 ### Content providers

 Services that provide content (aka content providers) can attach signed receipts at the same time they charge users.
-Two interesting features of this approach:
+This helps with two aspects:

 - In case of dispute or misunderstanding, the service can make clear what the exchange of information was.
-- The receipts provide users a context and details about the payment.
+- The receipt provides the user with context and details for the payment.

 ```javascript
 const { HandCashCloudAccount, Data } = require('handcash-connect');